 |Gregory Amber 60||Womens||Outlet||$135|

 While the REI Trailbreak 60 is an inexpensive and functional backpack, we feel that there are better comparably-priced adjustable-length backpacks available today that fit better, feel better, and have more useful features for multi-day backpacking.
-While there are a few features on the Trailbreaker 60 that are unique and desirable, like is self-documenting torso length adjustment and side water bottle sleeves, the Trailbreak 60 lacks the full set of features, comforts, and conveniences found on other low-cost adjustable length backpacks, including the six that we recommend in the table above.
+While there are a few features on the Trailbreaker 60 that are unique and desirable, like its self-documenting torso length adjustment and side water bottle sleeves, the Trailbreak 60 is a bit “light” on the features, comforts, and conveniences found on other low-cost adjustable length backpacks, including the six that we recommend in the table above.
+However, the price is hard to beat!